Skip to content

 positional arguments:

-sources Files or directories to search for parallelisable
+sources Files or directories to search for parallelisable files

 -h, --help show this help message and exit